 A Stroke Recovery Treatment to Avoid

-The worst way to treat stroke is with compensation techniques.
+Unless otherwise instructed by your therapist, the worst way to treat stroke is with compensation techniques.

 Compensation techniques are shortcuts that save you time, like using your non-affected hand to do everything.

 While this helps you get things done faster, it can hinder recovery when you get too comfortable with them.

 To understand why, let’s look at the difference between compensation vs recovery:

 Compensation involves “performing an old movement in a new manner.”

 Recovery, on the other hand, involves “restoring the ability to perform a movement in the same manner as it was performed before injury.”

 For example, if a right-handed person lost mobility in their right hand, then a compensation technique would involve eating with the left hand.